Peugeot e-2008 range, battery & charging

 |Range||Battery size||Wallbox charge time||Rapid charge time|

 The Peugeot e-2008 has a decent driving range that betters the MG ZS EV and standard-range Nissan Leaf, if falling short of more expensive alternatives like the Kia e-Niro and Hyundai Kona Electric.
-Charging speeds of up to 100kW also mean it can take advantage of the more powerful chargers being rolled out across the UK from 2020.
+Charging speeds of up to 100kW also mean it can take advantage of the more powerful chargers currently being rolled out across the UK.

-From early 2020, Peugeot is offering buyers of its electrified cars six months' free subscription to the Polar Plus network.
+Peugeot is currently offering buyers of its electrified cars six months' free subscription to the Polar Plus public charging network, plus a free home wallbox.
 With a Polar Plus subscription, the majority of public points on the Polar network are free to use, with other charging on a per kWh basis starting at 12p per kWh.
+Charging at home on an off-peak electricity tariff could prove particularly cost-effective, too.

 Peugeot e-2008 range

-The Peugeot’s official claimed driving range of 198 miles is pretty good compared to shorter-range alternatives like the ZS EV, if a long way off the range of more expensive alternatives like the e-Niro.
-On our French test drive in mild weather and on mostly rural roads, we saw efficiency of around four miles per kWh, which suggests the usable battery capacity of 46.2kWh will deliver a range of over 180 miles, even on the open road.
+The Peugeot’s official claimed driving range is between 191 and 206 miles, depending on things like specification and wheel size.
+That’s pretty good compared to shorter-range alternatives like the MG ZS, if a long way off the range of more expensive alternatives like the Kia e-Niro.
+On our test drive in mild weather and on mostly rural roads, we saw efficiency of around four miles per kWh, which suggests the usable battery capacity of 46.2kWh will deliver a range of over 180 miles, even on the open road.

 We haven’t spent enough time with the car to give accurate cold and warm-weather real-world ranges, but it’d be reasonable to expect 130-140 miles on a winter drive with some motorway miles, while our test drive suggested the claimed range will be achievable in summer conditions if you spend a lot of time in town.

-The Peugeot e-2008 will charge fully from a 7kW home wallbox in around seven hours and 45 minutes.
-If you need a quick top-up to keep going on the motorway, it can add 100 miles of range in 20 minutes, courtesy of 100kW charging capacity.
-Of course, you'll need to find a 100kW charger to achieve that; most UK motorway-services chargers are 50kW, which will add 100 miles of range in 40 minutes.
+The Peugeot e-2008 will charge fully from a 7kW home wallbox in around seven hours and 30 minutes.
+If you need a quick top-up to keep going on the motorway, it can add 100 miles of range in 20 minutes or to 80% full in half an hour courtesy of 100kW charging capacity.
+Of course, you'll need to find a 100kW rapid charger to achieve that; most UK motorway-services chargers are 50kW, which will add 100 miles of range in 40 minutes.

-Thankfully, chargers offering rapid 100kW and 150kW charging are being rolled out across the UK and are likely to become common in the next year or two, so having that rapid-charging capability is important to making the most of an improving charging network.
+Thankfully, chargers offering rapid 100kW and 150kW charging are being rolled out across the UK and are likely to become common in the not-too-distant future, so having that rapid-charging capability is important to making the most of an improving charging network.

 The Peugeot’s rapid charging is done using the standard CCS socket on the car’s flank, where you’d expect the fuel filler to be on a conventional car.
 You don’t need to worry about a cable for rapid charging, as any DC charger (that is, every charger of 50kW or higher) has the cable tethered to the charging station itself.